gem/oq-engine/doc/engine/What's-new.md

 all the commands that have been deprecated for over two years, all the commands that have become obsolete (i.e. the one specific to PostgreSQL), and all the commands that never worked properly.
+The following have been removed:

+  + --list_inputs
+  + --lite
+  + --list-hazard-outputs/--lho
+  + --list-risk-outputs/--lro
+  + --export-hazard-output/--eh
+  + --export-risk-output/--er
+  + --export-hazard-outputs/--eho
+  + --export-risk-outputs/--ero
+  + --export-stats/--es
+  + --save-hazard-calculation/--shc
+  + --load-hazard-calculation
+  + --load-curve
+  + --list-imported-outputs

+Also `--delete-hazard-calculation` and `--delete-risk-calculation` have been unified into a single `--delete-calculation`.

+3. A lot of obsolete code (over 12,000 lines) have been removed from the engine and the code base is now smaller and manageable: more will be removed in the next release.

+5. The logic for splitting the sources has changed: now only the so-called *heavy* sources are split, thus reducing a lot the split time and the data transfer.

+6. The algorithm to read the source model has been changed and it is now faster, since it does not require anymore to parse the same file more than once, which was the case for nontrivial logic trees.

+6. The algorithm to generate seeds for the event based calculator has changed to ensure that the results are not affected by the splitting procedure.
+Because of the change in the algorithm, the ruptures produced by the event based calculator are slightly different than before, and all the dependent quantites are different as well.
+The difference however is stochastically insignificant, akin to a change of seeds and in the limit of a large number of Stochastic Event Sets the results are equivalent.

 2. We temporarily removed the ability to compute insured loss curves from the classical risk calculator.
 The reason is that doubts were